 • You will notice the change in the aroma as the tea leaves start slowly opening up.

-• Quickly rinse the tea first before brewing (optional).
+• Quickly rinse the tea first before brewing (depending on tea type).

 • Start brewing your tea: decant all the tea each time after only a few seconds of steeping.
 Start from 5-10 seconds at first and keep increasing the brewing time in a few seconds increments as you continue steeping.
 (Steeping times will differ depending on the tea type).

 • Look at the color of the liquid, inhale the aroma, sip slowly, and you will feel how the tea is gradually changing.